Zenith-Team/Tsuru/README.md

 * Wind generator *

 ## Patches:
-Miscellaneous hacks/patches are listed here
+Miscellaneous hacks/patches are listed here.
+Most of the game-changing patches are toggleable in the config file located in /include/
 * Add archive links for some unused actors to allow adding models *
 * Customizable snow particle colors *
 * Customizable world map scripts *
 * Debug collision viewer
 * Disabled acorns falling on title screen
-* Disabled Miiverse related popups/menus (unfinished) *
+* Disabled Miiverse integration*
-* Disabled music speedup at 100 seconds *
-* Disabled FXAA in-game *
-* Fireproof pokey *
 * Fixed collision conditions for some sprites *
 * Infinite lives *
 * Infinite time *